 The debate of run bike vs training wheels has been ongoing for a while.
-To me there are pros and cons for both and so I shall not commend on which one is the most effective way to train a kid.
+To me there are pros and cons for both and so I shall not commend on which one is the most effective way to train a toddler or kid.
 In fact, I don’t believe that there is a best option for any parents.
 It all depends on what are your primary concerns when training your kid to ride a bicycle.

 So, in this article, I am going to list out the kind of concerns each type of bike training method can eliminate so that you can make a better choice.
 I am leaving out effectiveness as I already stated that both ways can help a kid to master bicycle riding.